sarathchandra2812/chicago-taxi/README.md

 Data that had mileage per hour (mph) of 90 or above, or the trip miles is above 300, or the fare is above 4 standard deviations, were removed.

 ## Data Preparation with Executable Code
-The executable code for prepping the data is train_data_prep.py.
+The executable code for prepping the training and eval data are train_data_prep.py and eval_data_prep.py.

+## Preparing the training data.

+File: train_data_prep.py

 Executing this file, it does the following steps:
 - data extraction
 - data cleaning
 - clustering the drivers and match the cluster ID to the rides
+- save the clustering results to GCS bucket.
-- split the data file to train and eval for building the model
+- clearn data and select columns
-- upload the files to the designated Google Cloud Storage bucket.
+- upload the files to the designated GCS bucket.

 The parameters in this file can be changed in the command line, such as 'bucket_name'.